The most important milestones in the company's history

 The LeitDrive frequency converter is the result of LEITNER's consistent development of innovative drive technology.
 It was gradually introduced in the company's ropeways from 2013.
 Thanks to cutting-edge technology and a modular design, the LeitDrive frequency converter offers the highest degree of cost effectiveness and flexibility.
 The new technology is especially quiet and environmentally friendly.
 The waste heat can be used for heating and hot water processing.

 LeitControl - The push of a button is enough to activate complex work processes.
 The new LeitControl control system from LEITNER ropeways not only makes many ropeway processes much easier.
-With a user-friendly design, advanced ergonomics and uncomplicated user guidance based on modern operating systems, the risk of user error is also reduced, and the training time of new employees is reduced.
+With a user-friendly design, advanced ergonomics and uncomplicated user guidance based on modern operating systems, the risk of user errors is also reduced, and the training time of new employees is reduced.

 The longest monocable gondola lift in the world is realized in Bursa, Turkey.